- Faculty of Arts and Humanities

-The main areas of employment are:
+The main areas of employment for graduates are:

-- Technical consultants, designing and participating in social and cultural policy-making (at different administration levels and institutions devoted to social attention such as health, immigration, ethnic minorities, social groups, etc.).
+- Technical consultants, designing and participating in social and cultural policy-making (at different public administration levels and institutions devoted to social attention such as health, immigration, ethnic minorities, social groups, etc.).

 - Assessment and management of ethnological, cultural and natural heritages (public and private museums, libraries, cultural institutions, provincial governments, cultural management firms, nature interpretation centres).